p-sforza/admissioncontroller/nc_server/README.md

 The REST call will be dumped in logs

-Before continue, prepare certificates if you want to expose via ssl
+Before continue, prepare certificates if you want to expose via ssl (required by k8s webhooks)

 Build and Deploy on OpenShift with: